ankesai8/To-Do-List_App/README.md

   </details>

- Routes are routed in  in seperate folders and router functions are initlaized in that particular js files.

- shared folder contains the data for the particular router files.

- server.js is the root file of the server which contains only the middlewares.

 **What to do after cloning code?**

 <br/>
 1. Run  npm install --> This is needed for installing node_modules.
+After Installing necessary Libraries move To step2
+2. Run  node server.js
+3. Go to [Localhost](http://localhost:5000/) to view your backend

 **Checklist before merging.**